 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

 Most reviewers said that the Nike Flight Bonafide is very comfortable.
 The insole is very thick, giving the wearer a plush feel.
-Nike’s flair for the modern shoe is very much noticeable in the soles of the Flight Bonafide.
+Nike’s flair for the contemporary shoe is very much noticeable in the soles of the Nike Flight Bonafide.
 This futuristic rendition adds another element of sophistication that should get the attention of casual observers.

 - The Flyknit technology is Nike’s response to runners who were looking for footwear that delivers a snug fit.
 It’s a material that maximizes performance, and at the same time, lessens material waste.
-An average of 60% waste is reduced as opposed to the typical cut and sew method.
+An average of 60% of waste is reduced as opposed to the typical cut and sew method.

 - A zipper in the heel allows for easy on and off maneuver.

 - The ribbed pattern in the outsole offers enhanced traction on a variety of surfaces.